Cheaper travel tips

 If you’re willing to stay absolutely anywhere in order to just be in Rarotonga, try last minute booking on the booking websites.
 Last minute deals can save you a lot if you’re flexible with dates, location and amenities required.
 Maybe stay at a few different places to get the dates you need if not as flexible (flights booked).

-We like to find the affordable places to stay and when traveling cheaper, it doesn’t mean you’ll be limited with choices in Rarotonga.
+We like to find the affordable places to stay and when travelling cheaper, it doesn’t mean you’ll be limited with choices in Rarotonga.
 My system of booking accommodation is simple but necessary to cut my holiday costs in order to get there because that’s all that matters really.
 Travelling as a couple, family or larger group is possible and after choosing which size I need I’ll start looking in the area I want to be in (sunset, close to shops, airport etc).
 I’m able to now use my own list of places to stay but before this I would look at all cheaper accommodation in my preferred area to book what I wanted.
 Groupon and booking sites will have the best possible prices to make a final decision.

 FOOD AND DRINKS